Neutral theory of molecular evolution: The "neutralist–selectionist" debate

-There are a large number of statistical methods for testing whether neutral theory is a good description of evolution (e.g., McDonald-Kreitman test), and many authors claimed detection of selection (Fay et al. 2002, Begun et al. 2007, Shapiro et al. 2007, Hahn 2008, Akey 2009, Kern 2018).
+There are a large number of statistical methods for testing whether neutral theory is a good description of evolution (e.g., McDonald-Kreitman test), and many authors claimed detection of selection.
 Some researchers have nevertheless argued that the neutral theory still stands, while expanding the definition of neutral theory to include background selection at linked sites.

 Nearly neutral theory

 Tomoko Ohta also emphasized the importance of nearly neutral mutations, in particularly slightly deleterious mutations.
+The Nearly neutral theory stems from the prediction of neutral theory that the balance between selection and genetic drift depends on effective population size.
+Nearly neutral mutations are those that carry selection coefficients less than the inverse of twice the effective population size.
 The population dynamics of nearly neutral mutations are only slightly different from those of neutral mutations unless the absolute magnitude of the selection coefficient is greater than 1/N, where N is the effective population size in respect of selection.
-The value of N may therefore affect how many mutations can be treated as neutral and how many as deleterious.
+The effective population size affects whether slightly deleterious mutations can be treated as neutral or as deleterious.
+In large populations, selection can decrease the frequency of slightly deleterious mutations, therefore acting as if they are deleterious.
+However, in small populations, genetic drift can more easily overcome selection, causing slightly deleterious mutations to act as if they are neutral and drift to fixation or loss.